pyconau/2021-website/data/Page/social.md

 _Where_: Venueless

 _Requirements_: TBD for presenters.

-_Capacity_: No limits for expectators.
-Number of presenters TBD
+_Capacity_: No limits on spectators!